FlatronSamatron/ElifTech-School---Delivery-app/client/README.md

-# delivery-app-eliftech
+# ElifTech-School---Delivery-app

-Web application where users can order food delivery
+Web application for ordering food delivery

 # Link to the deployed project